-Non-citizen children and some young adults who have been neglected, abused, or abandoned by a parent may be able to get a green card (U.S. lawful permanent residence) through "Special Immigrant Juvenile Status."
-This is a relatively quick route to a green card for children who qualify.
-However, the process is complicated, and is best done with the help of an attorney.
+Non-citizen children and some young adults who have been neglected, abused, or abandoned by a parent might be able to get a green card (U.S. lawful permanent residence) through what's called "Special Immigrant Juvenile Status."
+This can be a relatively direct route to a green card for children who qualify.
+However, the process is complicated, often lengthy, and best done with the help of an attorney.

-Because the application process must be started while the child is still a juvenile, or minor, under state law (before the age of 18 in most states, though it may be possible to apply for SIJS for young people over 18, depending on the legal definition of "child" there.), it is important to identify children and youth who may qualify for this status before they are too old to benefit.
+Because the application process must be started while the child is still a juvenile, or minor, under state law (before the age of 18 in most states, though it might be possible to apply for SIJS for young people over 18, depending on the legal definition of "child" there), it is important to identify children and youth who may qualify for this status before they are too old to benefit.
 Teachers, counselors, social workers, and youth probation officers should become aware of this possibility.

 Some advantages to obtaining Special Immigrant Juvenile status include that the child does not need to have entered the U.S. legally and does not need to show any means of financial support—both of which are barriers to most other types of green card approvals, because they make the applicant "inadmissible."
 (For more information about what might make a person inadmissible, see Inadmissibility: When the U.S. Can Keep You Out.)
 In fact, most other grounds of inadmissibility do not matter for Special Immigrant Juveniles.

-Also, Special Immigrant Juveniles are one of only a few types of immigrants who are eligible to have the fee for a green card application waived.
+Also, Special Immigrant Juveniles are one of only a few types of immigrants who are eligible to have the fee for a green card application (USCIS Form I-485) waived.

 A disadvantage of this green card option is that a child who is granted Special Immigrant Juvenile Status is never legally permitted to file any immigrant petition for either parent.
 Thus, even if only one parent was abusive or neglectful, the child will still never be able to petition for the nonabusive parent to get a green card.
-For purposes of immigration, it is as if the child was an orphan.
+For purposes of immigration, it is as if the child were an orphan.